Jak Alnwick: Newcastle United

 Alnwick joined Newcastle United from local rivals Sunderland in 2008.
 He won the Wor Jackie Award for the club's best youth player in 2011.

 He was loaned to Conference Premier club Gateshead in September 2011.
-After a man-of-the-match performance in a 3–2 defeat to Southport at the Gateshead International Stadium on his first-team debut, his initial four-week loan spell was extended until the end of the calendar year by manager Ian Bogie.
+After a man of the match performance in a 3–2 defeat to Southport at the Gateshead International Stadium on his first-team debut, his initial four-week loan spell was extended until the end of the calendar year by manager Ian Bogie.
 He made a total of six league and three FA Cup appearances during his loan spell.

 Alnwick signed a new two-year contract in July 2013.
 He made his debut for Newcastle United as a half-time substitute for the injured Rob Elliot in a 2–1 Premier League home win over Chelsea on 6 December 2014 and made five saves throughout the match.
 Two days later, manager Alan Pardew declared that Alnwick was playing for a new contract with his current deal due to expire in the summer.
 A week later, in his first full start, Newcastle lost 4–1 to Arsenal at the Emirates Stadium.
-He made his first League Cup appearance in the quarter-finals at Tottenham Hotspur, and spilled a corner while under no pressure, which allowed Nabil Bentaleb to open the scoring in a 4–0 defeat.
+He made his first League Cup appearance in the quarter-finals at Tottenham Hotspur and spilt a corner while under no pressure, which allowed Nabil Bentaleb to open the scoring in a 4–0 defeat.
 In his first start at St James' Park, Alnwick conceded in injury time from Sunderland's Adam Johnson as Newcastle lost the Tyne-Wear derby on 21 December.
 His final Premier League outing of the 2014–15 season came in a 3–3 draw with Burnley on 1 January.
 Tim Krul returned from injury for Newcastle's trip to Chelsea ten days later.

 Alnwick joined League One club Bradford City on loan until the end of the 2014–15 season on 13 March 2015.
 The following day, he started away to Notts County in a 1–1 draw, but was cup-tied for their defeat by Reading in an FA Cup sixth-round replay on 16 March.
 In Bradford's next league game, a 2–2 draw with Fleetwood Town at Valley Parade five days later, Alnwick was dropped to the bench as regular goalkeeper Ben Williams returned.
-On 24 March, Alnwick admitted that his Newcastle career may be over and regretted not getting loaned out earlier on in his career in order prove himself.
+On 24 March, Alnwick admitted that his Newcastle career might be over and regretted not getting loaned out earlier on in his career in order prove himself.
 His season ended in early April as he picked up a wrist injury which required surgery.
 On 29 May, Newcastle announced that they had opted against offering him a new contract.